TuxVinyards/qqX/README.md

 - Make sure drives are healthy with Qcow2 repair, resize and diagnostics

-- Edit machine partitions by booting from maintence ISO's
+- Edit machine partitions by booting from maintenance ISO's

 - View inside virtual machines using a file manager